-8. Peter Teichroeb,5 son of Daniel Teichroeb 13 and Maria Abrams,14 was born 2 August 1857 in Schoenhorst, Chortitza, Ukraine and died 6 December 1944 in Wingard, Saskatchewan.
+8. Peter Teichroeb,5 son of Daniel Teichroeb 13 and Maria Abrams,14 was born on 2 Aug 1857 in Schoenhorst, Chortitza, Ukraine and died on 6 Dec 1944 in Wingard, Saskatchewan.

 He lived in Georgstal with his family prior to his marriage to Agatha.
 After their marriage, Peter and Agatha moved to Olgafeld.
 After Agatha died, he married her sister Maria.